 Last week, Conservative Member of Parliament, Priti Patel, announced that, in her capacity as the Secretary of the British Home Office, she has “taken action to proscribe Hamas in its entirety.”
 Patel justified the move as integral to the British government’s commitment to tackling extremism and terrorism wherever it occurs.
 “Hamas has significant terrorist capability, including access to extensive and sophisticated weaponry, as well as terrorist facilities, and it has long been involved in significant terrorist violence.
-Hamas commits, participates, prepares for and promotes and encourages terrorism;" she stated.
+Hamas commits, participates, prepares for promotes, and encourages terrorism;" she stated.

 Patel rightfully defended her position to ban the entirety of Hamas, under the Terrorism Act 2000, by highlighting that “it is not possible to distinguish between Hamas' political and military wings.”
 Ironically, the same thing could be said about the Muslim Brotherhood, which is the parent organization of Hamas.
-However, the UK is, allegedly, the only country in the world where the Muslim Brotherhood are operating openly without disguise, thanks to the unconditional support of the UK government and intelligence to the group.
+However, the UK is, allegedly, the only country in the world where the Muslim Brotherhood is operating openly without disguise, thanks to the unconditional support of the UK government and the intelligence of the group.
 Even, when former UK Prime Minister, David Cameron, proved through government investigations, in 2015, that the Muslim Brotherhood deserves to be outlawed as a jihad-promoting organization, the intelligence bureau (MI6) and the deep state challenged him.
-As soon as Theresa May took the Prime Minister’s office, in 2016, she altered Cameron’s investigations and conclusions, and made a law that allows Muslim Brotherhood members to unconditionally seek asylum to the UK.
+As soon as Theresa May took the Prime Minister’s office, in 2016, she altered Cameron’s investigations and conclusions and made a law that allows Muslim Brotherhood members to unconditionally seek asylum in the UK.

 Hamas is one of the militia wings of the Muslim Brotherhood, which has been operating in Gaza for more than three decades.
-Hamas has a shameful record of violent atrocities, not only against Israelis, but also against the helpless Palestinians inside Gaza, where Hamas controls the highest political power.
+Hamas has a shameful record of violent atrocities, not only against Israelis but also against the helpless Palestinians inside Gaza, where Hamas controls the highest political power.
 Cases of torture and detention of Palestinian individuals by Hamas have already been documented by several human rights organizations in the past.

 That is in addition to Hamas’ sponsoring of other violent jihadist organizations inside Gaza and in Sinai, such as the Islamic Jihad and Ansar Beit Al-Maqdes.
 The latter was the militia group that formed the branch of the Islamic State (ISIS) in Sinai, in late 2014.

-When confirmed, the British Home decision to outlaw Hamas will subject any person or organization, who show support to Hamas, under legal penalty.
+When confirmed, the British Home's decision to outlaw Hamas will subject any person or organization, that shows support to Hamas, under legal penalty.
 According to the terrorism law, the punishment may include imprisonment for up to 14 years.
 That will be the new nightmare for the Muslim Brotherhood members and organizations that have been living and working safely, in the UK, for decades.
 This will also extend to the Muslim Brotherhood supporters, and Hamas’ apologists, inside the British Parliament.
 One of the prominent names that comes to mind, in this regard, is Jeremy Corbyn, the famous face of the leftist Labour Party.
 Corbyn is known for his controversial friendly attitude towards political Islamists, including those who practice violent jihad, such as Hamas and Hezbollah.
 Some of his patricians call him off as an anti-Semite.

 The Muslim Brotherhood is already going through one of the most critical moments in its century-long history, due to the severe fractures between the group’s leaders, who are scattered between London and Istanbul.
 In that sense, the UK designation of Hamas as a terrorist organization and its consequent effects on the legitimacy of the Muslim Brotherhood, in Britain and worldwide, may be the wrecking ball that accelerates the collapse of the waning political Islamist organization.
-Otherwise, it may be the wake alarm that forces the quarrelling leaders of the Muslim Brotherhood to reunite again to deal with the many black days to come.
+Otherwise, it may be the wake alarm that forces the quarreling leaders of the Muslim Brotherhood to reunite again to deal with the many black days to come.